 The best guide to NYC is one you create yourself.
 Plan your trip around an art exhibit, a restaurant opening, a stage performance.
 Let everything else fall into place as you get swept up in the bustle and beauty.

 Della visited NYC to find home.
-I visited NYC to get lost to my senses.
+I visited NYC to get lost in my senses.
 NYC met every expectation.